donnekgit/gaidhlig/README.md

 Anyway, this is a basic howto for running the autoglosser for Gàidhlig.
 Contact me if you have problems.

-The web interface and more information on the other resources is at [http://kevindonnelly.org.uk/gaidhlig](the main site).
+The web interface and more information on the other resources is at [the main site](http://kevindonnelly.org.uk/gaidhlig).

 ###Required software###